tushark88/travel-reopening/public/data/FR_international.md

 From July 1, 2020, France will progressively start to open its Schengen Area external borders.

-International students will be allowed to travel to France, regardless of their countries of origin.
-These visa procedures and resident permit applications will be processed as a priority.

 #### Outbound Travel: Who can travel out of France?

 Avoid non–essential travel, especially beyond EU member states and Schengen Associated States.